Adi-Shalit/Google-Play-Store-EDA/README.md

 The **Google Play Store** is one of the largest platforms for Android applications, offering millions of apps across categories like **Games**, **Productivity**, **Health**, and more.
 It serves as the primary distribution channel for Android developers to **publish**, **promote**, and **monetize** their applications to a global audience.

 This dataset provides detailed information about a wide range of apps available on the store.
-Each row represents a unique app and includes attributes such as:

-- App name
-- Category
-- Rating
-- Number of reviews
-...and more.

 ---

 ## Project Objective

 The purpose of this project is to perform **Exploratory Data Analysis (EDA)** on the dataset in order to uncover patterns and insights about app performance and trends.

+This EDA includes **data loading and cleaning, data transformation, outlier treatment, visual analysis and insights and conclusion**.

 This analysis can help: